miguelangel-nubla/ipv6ddns/README.md

 Technically, IPv6 addresses could be static, but part of the beauty of IPv6 is the ability to use and rotate multiple different IP addresses on demand.
 Even if you don't want to, some ISPs change your IPv6 prefix on router reboot or periodically.

 ## Rationale
 You might be thinking well, I will just run a DDNS updater on my server?
-It turns out that may not be really an option, remember each application has its own, *dynamic* IPv6?
+It turns out that may not be really an option.
+Depending on your enviroment and ISP, each host (or even application) may have its own, *dynamic* IPv6.
 How do you indicate which IP should the DNS record point to?
-Does that mean the way to do that is to run the updater on the same container as your web server?
+Does that mean the way to do that is to run the updater on the same container as your target application?

 Unfortunately yes.
 That is not a great idea.
 Aside from the inconvenience of forking and using your own container images, there will be systems that you will not be able to modify.
 Think about a device on your network that has no way of running a custom executable, like an appliance, or an IP camera.